-Stylized fact 1: Figures 1 and 2 show that leverage dynamics is heterogeneous across intermediaries.
-Leverage is a convex function of balance sheet size and the sensitivity of leverage to the cycle is higher for larger, more leveraged intermediaries.
+Stylized fact 1: Leverage dynamics are highly heterogeneous across intermediaries.
+Leverage is a convex function of balance sheet size.
+In contrast, there is no clear relation between leverage and equity quantiles.
+The sensitivity of leverage to the cycle is higher for larger, more leveraged intermediaries.

-To illustrate the convexity of the leverage distribution over the cycle, we compute the share of assets of the top 5% most levered intermediaries in total intermediaries' assets.
-Figure 3, is a scatter-plot of that share (top 5%) on the vertical axis with the Effective Fed Funds Rate both in real terms (left panel) and in nominal terms (right panel) on the horizontal axis.
+These properties of convexity and sensitivity translate into cyclical movements in the concentration of assets.
+To illustrate this, we compute the share of total assets held by the top 5% most levered intermediaries.
+Figure 3 is a scatter-plot of that share (top 5%) on the vertical axis with the Effective Fed Funds Rate both in real terms (left panel) and in nominal terms (right panel) on the horizontal axis.
 Each point is a yearly observation.
-There is a strong negative correlation between the Effective Fed Funds Rate and the top 5% share.
+There is a negative correlation between the Effective Fed Funds Rate and the top 5% share.
 There are some outliers, in particular the three points which are above the regression lines (share of top 5% above 65% of total assets despite relatively high real or nominal rates).
 They correspond to the years 2006, 2007 and 2008, immediately before the crisis.
-One possible interpretation is that the real cost of funds in those years declined more than the Fed Funds rate proxy would suggest due to the substantial increase in the use of very short term repo markets (overnight repo).12
+One possible interpretation is that the real cost of funds in those years declined more than the Fed Funds rate proxy would suggest due to the substantial increase in the use of very short term repo markets (overnight repo) used by large banks and the lax regulatory framework.12